marina-acosta/frontend-js-d3/README.md

 Technical test using pure javascript and CSS.
 The goal of this project is to render three donut charts, using D3 library.
-The architecture uses MVC pattern, having one single view consuming three different models.
+The architecture uses MVC pattern, having one single view connected to three different models.
-Data is consumed from the endpoints:
+Data is consumed from this endpoints:

 - https://5c90720d8447f30014cb8425.mockapi.io/api/v1/revenue
 - https://5c90720d8447f30014cb8425.mockapi.io/api/v1/impresions